cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 Supported OpenStack Versions
 ----------------------------
-Loom has been extensively tested on Havana, but it also supports Grizzly out-of-box.
+Loom has been extensively tested on Havana, but it also supports Grizzly out of the box.

-.. note:: More information around how :doc:`Openstack should be configured <openstack-config>` currently to support provisioning with Loom.
+.. note:: Click here for more information around how :doc:`Openstack should be configured <openstack-config>` currently to support provisioning with Loom.
 Few limitations that exists will be eliminated in future releases of Loom.

 Supported Internet Protocols
 ----------------------------